 Bit 6: RDRF Description

 0 RDR does not contain new receive data (Initial value)

 [Clearing conditions]

-The chip is reset or enters standby mode.
+• The chip is reset or enters standby mode.

 • Software reads RDRF while it is set to 1, then writes 0.

 The DMAC reads data from RDR.

 1 RDR contains new receive data

 [Setting condition]

 When serial data is received normally and transferred from RSF R to RDR.

-Note: The RDR contents and RDRF flag are not affected by detection of receive e clearing of the RE bit to 0 in SCR.
-They retain their previous values.
-If the R -
+-

-clearing of the RE bit to 0 in SCR.
+Note: The RDR contents and RDRF flag are not affected by detection of receive errors or by clearing of the RE bit to 0 in SCR.
 They retain their previous values.
 If the RDRF flag is still set to 1 when reception of the next data ends, an overrun error occurs and receive data is lost.